mrkmg/FAStar/README.md

 To find a path between two nodes in a graph, you need to have the following:

-Assume that the type of your nodes is "Node"
+Assume that the type of your nodes is `'T`

 - Origin and Destination Nodes
 - An expression to get the neighbors of a given node